zzergAtStage/java-examinator/README.md

 ## Getting Started

-To get started with the `s09-javaexaminator` module, follow these steps:
+To get started with the `java-examinator` module, follow these steps:

 ### Prerequisites
 - Java 17 or higher